-Describe the qualifications of all management and lead professional personnel who will participate in providing the actuarial services.
-Include: (1) a resume; (2) a summary of experience each has had in performing actuarial evaluations, analyses, or studies of public employee retirement systems; and (3) a management plan identifying the responsibilities each will have on providing the services.
+Describe the qualifications of all management and lead professional personnel who will participate in the investment performance evaluation.
+Include: (1) a resume; (2) a summary of experience each has had in performing investment evaluations, investment analyses, or studies of public employee retirement systems; and (3) a management plan identifying the responsibilities each will have on the evaluation.
+Each proposal shall also include a description of the firm's procedures in the event that a key person assigned to this engagement leaves the firm during the engagement.